Skip to content

 clay museum

-If you are interested in Chinese culture this museum it’s worth a visit.
-You’ll see how ancient and modern artists used clay to create unique Chinese pieces of art.
-Clay figurines are very common in Chinese culture and I was very happy to see a museum dedicated to this interesting form of art.
+If you are interested in Chinese culture, this museum is worth visiting.
+You’ll see how ancient and modern artists used clay to create unique Chinese art pieces.
+Clay figurines are common in Chinese culture, and I was very happy to see a museum dedicated to this interesting art form.

 Nanjing (南京)